-Unless you are an excluded occupier you don’t have to leave until the landlord gets a possession order from the court.
-This means that if you can’t leave when the notice ends you have a bit more time to find somewhere else to live.
-If your landlord ends up having to take you to court to make you leave you might have to pay their court costs (see below).
+Unless you are an excluded occupier you don’t have to leave until the landlord starts court proceedings and gets a possession order from the court.
+But, if you don’t move out and your landlord successfully takes you to court you might have to pay their court costs (see below).

-If you receive a letter from your landlord asking you to leave, get advice immediately to check whether you will have to leave or not.
-You should find out whether you can do anything (such as pay off your rent arrears) to prevent your landlord evicting you.
-If you can do this you will not normally be expected to pay your landlord’s court costs.
-Talk to an adviser if you are thinking of staying after your notice ends.
+If you get a letter from your landlord asking you to leave, get advice immediately to check whether you will have to leave or not.
+You should find out whether you can do anything (such as pay off your rent arrears) to stop your landlord taking you to court.

 Will I have to pay court costs?